 Tony tries to restrain Riff during the knife fight, leading to Riff’s accidental stabbing that somehow killed him far faster than it probably should have.

-Then Tony deliberately kills Bernardo, Maria’s sister.
+Then Tony deliberately kills Bernardo, Maria’s brother.

 And then, knowing full well Chino is out looking for him, Tony runs around the streets yelling loudly for Chino to kill him too.